 It is also one hundred percent natural since it doesn’t contain toxic chemicals and will not harm your pets or kids.

 Dogs will sniff out areas in the home where they have either scooted or pooped before.

-If the problem is your cat, then consider placing a cat box over that spot to provide a more acceptable means of toileting for your cat.
+If the problem is your cat, consider placing a cat box over that spot to provide a more acceptable means of toileting for your pet feline.